emberdex/python-workshops/worksheet-session2.md

     print(i)
 ```

-This will print all of real numbers below 100.
+This will print all real numbers below 100.

 A `while` loop allows a piece of code to run while a certain condition is true, much like an `if` statement.
 For example, you could print all of the numbers from 0 to 100 using a while loop instead of a for loop: